AR Rahman: Indian composer faces backlash for ‘bias’ in Bollywood remarks

 Indian celebrities seem to be bound by the same code of silence, which explains why so few, regardless of whether they are Hindu or Muslim, speak publicly about the country’s current direction.

-Chowdhury said Bollywood contrasts sharply with Hollywood, where open dissent by celebrities, even disparaging remarks about United States President Donald Trump, is fairly commonplace.
+Roy Chowdhury said Bollywood contrasts sharply with Hollywood, where open dissent by celebrities, even disparaging remarks about United States President Donald Trump, is fairly commonplace.

-“But for Muslim celebrities in India, the constraints are even tighter because in new India, Muslims are not meant to be heard,” Chowdhury told Al Jazeera.
+“But for Muslim celebrities in India, the constraints are even tighter because in new India, Muslims are not meant to be heard,” Roy Chowdhury told Al Jazeera.
 “They are expected to be voiceless and faceless.
 They are expected to lurk in the fringes and not take the spotlight.”